gbrembati/cloudguard-cspm-continuous-onboarding/README.md

 ## How to launch the template
 Either copy the JSON file and then uploaded it to a newly created stack or launch the CloudFormation Templates directly.
 These are the link to launch them in your AWS Account directly.

-Use these link to Launch the CloudFormation in your AWS root account:
+Use these link to Launch the CloudFormation in your AWS root account: [Launch Stack](https://eu-west-1.console.aws.amazon.com/cloudformation/home#/stacks/create/review?stackName=cft-cloudguard-continuous-onboarding&templateURL=https://cspm-onboarding.s3.eu-west-1.amazonaws.com/continous-onboarding-stack.yaml)
-Template with Read-Only Permission: [Launch Stack](https://eu-west-1.console.aws.amazon.com/cloudformation/home#/stacks/create/review?stackName=cft-cloudguard-continuous-onboarding&templateURL=https://cspm-onboarding.s3.eu-west-1.amazonaws.com/continous-onboarding-stack.yaml)

 ## How to use the Template
 Please insert all the needed parameters to the Stack: